JustinHu1988/My-notes/Algorithms Unlocked.md

 ## 2.3 Loop invariants

-Loop invariant: a common method of showing correctness of an algorithm.
+**Loop invariant**: a common method of showing correctness of an algorithm.

 An assertion that we demonstrate to be true each time we start a loop iteration.